wt-tools/wtscope/README.md

-# adjutant
+# WTScope

-Game stats analyzer for the War Thunder game.
+Libs and utils for parsing HTTP data exposed by the War Thunder game.